gbabichev/MP4-Steward/readme.md

 SAB passes the completed download folder as the first argument automatically.

-Both SAB entry points use:
+All three SAB entry points use:

 - The completed download folder as both the input and output location
 - The validated, automatically renamed MP4 placed beside its source file